odCat/gtypist/lessons/r.typ

 *:_R_R_L96
 D:To begin with, the same old auto will bear us to the beach :where a good-sized boat floats easily in the blue water.
- :Our boat is build for room.
+ :Our boat is built for room.
 Her cabin has a busy table.

 I:(6)
 *:_R_R_L97